PyCQA/bandit/README.rst

       -h, --help            show this help message and exit -r, --recursive       find and process files in subdirectories -a {file,vuln}, --aggregate {file,vuln}
-                            aggregate output by vulnerability (default) or by filename
+                            aggregate output by vulnerability or by filename (default: file)
       -n CONTEXT_LINES, --number CONTEXT_LINES
-                            maximum number of code lines to output for each issue -c CONFIG_FILE, --configfile CONFIG_FILE
+                            maximum number of code lines to output for each issue (default: 3)
+      -c CONFIG_FILE, --configfile CONFIG_FILE
                             optional config file to use for selecting plugins and overriding defaults